My ten-year high school reunion is taking place this weekend in Canada; I won’t be attending, as I am currently in Honduras.

 I’ve learned to be patient.
 Very, very patient.

-I’ve learned the history and the geography of dozens of countries; places I hadn’t heard of years ago now seem so familiar to me.
+I’ve learned the history and the geography of dozens of countries; places I hadn’t heard of years ago now seem familiar to me.
 I’ve learned of other countries’ cultures, their art and food and clothing and music and vernacular and customs and dance and beliefs.
-I’ve learned of religion and linguistics, anthropology and antiquities.
+I’ve learned of religion and linguistics, anthropology and antiquities, things I didn’t know back in Canada.

 I’ve learned that time spent poring over atlases is never time wasted.